fabiobruna/exitwp/README.rst

 Things that might be resolved later on if I find the time:
  * There will probably be issues when migrating non utf-8 encoded wordpress dump files (if they exist).
- * Integrate one or a few basic jekyll site templates to render complete working jekyll blog setups from wordpress exports.
+ * Integrate one or a few basic hyde site templates to render complete working hyde blog setups from wordpress exports.